 Highways.
-The County has been appropriately named the "Crossroads of New York State" due to the fact that the State's two major interstate routes - the east-west New York State Thruway (I-90) and the north-south Interstate 81 intersect just north of the City of Syracuse.
+The County has been appropriately named the "Crossroads of New York State" because the State's two major interstate routes - the east-west New York State Thruway (I-90) and the north-south Interstate 81 intersect just north of the City of Syracuse.
 The New York State Thruway is accessed by six interchanges within the County.
 Interstate 690 forms an east-west axis through the County and Interstate 481 links the City of Fulton and surrounding towns.
 There are more than 808 miles of highways, roads, and streets throughout the County.
-NYS has helped the County maintain safety on the roadways by instituting a free roadside service that helps stranded drivers with minor repairs such as changing tires and battery jump starts.
+The State has helped the County maintain safety on the roadways by instituting a free roadside service that helps stranded drivers with minor repairs such as changing tires and battery jump starts.
 The State deploys two active trucks and one backup truck on County roads during rush hours.
-In May of 2017, a two year, \$65 million project began to replace bridges on Interstate 690.
-New York State also announced, in April of 2017, \$22 million in repair work to various points on Interstate 81 throughout the County.
+In April of 2017, the State also announced \$22 million in repair work to various points on Interstate 81 throughout the County.
+In May of 2017, a two-year, \$65 million project began to replace bridges on Interstate 690.
 Additionally, plans are being reviewed for the replacement of Interstate 81 through downtown Syracuse which could include dismantling the bridges completely.
-These discussions are continuing with NYS Department of Transportation.
+These discussions are continuing with New York State Department of Transportation.
 More than 150 trucking companies, including the nation's top 12 carriers of general freight, service the Onondaga County area.

 Bus.
-Bus service is provided by independent carriers, as well as by CENTRO, which is operated by the Central New York Regional Transportation Authority, and provides a high level of public transportation service to the County.
+Bus service is provided by independent carriers, as well as by Centro, which is operated by the Central New York Regional Transportation Authority and provides a high level of public transportation service to the County.
 Inter-city service is provided by several bus lines including Greyhound, Trailways and Stagecoach's Megabus.
-In April of 2018, OurBus started low cost direct bus service from Syracuse to New York City with reclining seats, free WiFi and free water.
-CENTRO operates an inter-modal transportation center adjacent to the regional market and in close proximity to NBT Bank Stadium, Destiny USA and The St. Joseph's Amphitheater at Lakeview.
-The center provides mass transit lineage for rail and bus service.
+In April of 2018, OurBus started low cost direct bus service from Syracuse to New York City with reclining seats, free WiFi and water.
+Centro operates an inter-modal transportation center adjacent to the regional market and near NBT Bank Stadium, Destiny USA and The St. Joseph's Lakeview Amphitheater.
+The transportation center provides mass transit lineage for rail and bus service.
 Centro also provides shuttle service for a variety of events at the New York State Fairgrounds as well as many other community events throughout the County.